amstee/amstee.github.io/content/post/flink-datalake/index.md

 ## Conclusion

+With Apache Flink's powerful connector capabilities, Apache Iceberg's high-performance table format, and Nessie's version control features, we've created a robust foundation for a Data Lakehouse.
-Building your own Data Lakehouse with Flink SQL, Iceberg, and Nessie is not only possible but also relatively straightforward.
-This modern data architecture combines the best of data lakes and data warehouses, offering a flexible, scalable, and cost-effective solution for managing and analyzing large volumes of diverse data.
+The lakehouse architecture combines the best of data lakes and data warehouses, offering a flexible, scalable, and cost-effective solution for managing and analyzing large volumes of diverse data.

-By leveraging Apache Flink's powerful stream processing capabilities, Apache Iceberg's high-performance table format, and Nessie's version control features, we've created a robust foundation for a Data Lakehouse.
-This setup allows for efficient data ingestion, processing, and analysis while maintaining data consistency and enabling advanced features like schema evolution and time travel.

-Our step-by-step guide demonstrated how to deploy these components on Kubernetes, integrate with cloud storage (GCS in this case), and perform basic data operations.
-We showed how to query raw Parquet files and transform them into an Iceberg table, showcasing the seamless transition from traditional data formats to a Lakehouse structure.

-This approach opens up numerous possibilities for organizations looking to modernize their data infrastructure.
-It enables real-time analytics, supports machine learning workflows, and provides a unified platform for various data types and workloads.
-As data volumes continue to grow and analytical needs become more complex, the Data Lakehouse architecture implemented here offers a scalable and adaptable solution.

-By mastering these tools and concepts, data engineers and analysts can build powerful, flexible data platforms that meet the evolving needs of modern data-driven organizations.
-The journey to building your own Data Lakehouse may seem daunting at first, but with the right tools and approach, it's an achievable and rewarding endeavor that can transform how your organization manages and leverages its data assets.
+With a few minutes, we've layed foundation do an architecture that will scale as data volumes continue to grow and analytical needs become more complex.

 ## Coming Next

 - Proto Confluent format for Flink
+- BigQuery "CDC" with Flink
-- Flink BigQuery source connector using Storage Read API
+- Flink HTTP Source connector
-    - BQ users can read up to 300 TiB of data per month at no charge.